okfn-brasil/serenata-de-amor/CONTRIBUTING.md

 ## Jarbas

-As soon as we started _Serenata de Amor_ [we felt the need for a simple webservice](https://github.com/datasciencebr/serenata-de-amor/issues/34) to browse our data and refer to documents we analize.
+As soon as we started _Serenata de Amor_ [we felt the need for a simple webservice](https://github.com/datasciencebr/serenata-de-amor/issues/34) to browse our data and refer to documents we analyze.
 This is how [Jarbas](https://github.com/datasciencebr/jarbas) was created.

 If you fancy web development, feel free to check Jarbas' source code, to check [Jarbas' own Issues](https://github.com/datasciencebr/jarbas/issues) and to contribute there too.